RuedigerVoigt/exoskeleton/documentation/create-a-bot.md

 DEBUG:root:started timers
 ```

-You can later change the logging level to INFO, but here it gives you a good overview of what is checked.
+You can (and probably should) later change the logging level to INFO, but here it gives you a good overview of what is checked.

 If possible, parameters have plausible defaults. if you did not explicitly provide the information exoskeleton will try those defaults.
 An example for this:
 ```